 What about a laptop that needs more power, like 135W or higher (which is above the USB-C spec)?
 If the laptop supports USB-C PD through its USB-C connector despite needing more power than can technically be provided, it will try to charge as fast as the charger can offer.
 Due to the higher power requirements charging may be slower but still gain battery percentage, or the system will be "treading water", only able maintain a stable battery charge without gaining.
 In some situations like this, the system when under extreme CPU or GPU load may supplement more power by draining the battery while also drawing power from the charger.
 This may lead to a slow drain and would eventually run out of power until the load is reduced.
 In some rare situations like this, the laptop may only be able to gain battery while in sleep mode or off.

-Thunderbolt 3 shares the USB-C connector specification and utilizes the aforementioned power and charging abilities introduced by USB-C.
+Thunderbolt 3, Thunderbolt 4, and USB4 all share the USB-C connector specification and utilize the aforementioned power and charging abilities introduced by USB-C.

 Qualcomm Quick Charge (QC) 4/4+/5

 Qualcomm QC 4, 4+, and 5 are cross-compatible with both USB PD and USB-C specifications, falling back to PD in the event of a compatibility issue.
 Currently, Plugable does not offer any QC devices.